-Accessible piers have been constructed in Blackrock Lake, with access from the C-470 parking lot; and overlooking a pool of the river due west of the Nature Center.
-Both structures are submerged when river flows exceed 2000 cfs.
+Accessible piers have been constructed in Blackrock Lake, with access from the South Entrance parking lots; and two overlooking a pool of the river due west of the Nature Center.
+Lake and river structures are submerged when river flows exceed 2000 cfs.
 Following inundation, an inspection of footings will be conducted, and maintenance of the steel railings may be required.
 No other fishing docks or platforms are anticipated or recommended at this time.